-Are you looking for some profitable home business ideas you can start to bring in extra income?
+Are you looking for some profitable business ideas for moms you can start to bring in extra income?

 I hear ya!

-There are so many great reasons to start a business and make money from home, especially as a mom.
+There are so many great reasons to start a business from home.

 Making money from home is one of the best things ever, especially if you’re a mom.
-Once you get over the initial hump and things start to click, running a home business can be a life-changer.
+Once you get over the initial hump and things start to click, running an at-home business can be a life-changer.